 Sometimes the journey itself is more important than reaching the destination.

+If constructing a DYI lean-to shelter in the woods is not your cup of tea or you don’t own a land where you could do that, you can still enjoy many public lean-to shelters along nature trails all around the country.
+There are lean-to shelters literally everywhere in Finland.
+Check out for example these posts in our site.
 Lean-to shelters are usually provided to us free of charge, so we want to keep them clean and protect them for generations to come.
-So no trash, no carving or writing your name on it unless there is a guest book, no reckless smoking and no setting fire when forest fire warning is on.
+So, no trash, no carving or writing your name on it unless there is a guest book, no reckless smoking and no setting fire when forest fire warning is on.
 Take care of the lean-to shelters like they were your own.